Mission Statement

 My Fair Lady with Dudley Knight

-As stage director, Michael is a regular director on Rowan University's mainstage, most recently with The Wolves.
-His return to the Princeton Festival, New Jersey’s premier performing arts festival, with A Funny Thing Happened on the Way to the Forum (pictured on left) and his Man of La Mancha both won rave reviews from the Philly Inquirer and several regional papers.
+As stage director, Michael is a regular director at First Stage in Milwaukee.
+He is currently in pre-production to Direct and Puppet Direct FROZEN.
+His return to the Princeton Festival, New Jersey’s premier performing arts festival, with A Funny Thing Happened on the Way to the Forum (pictured on left) and his Man of La Mancha both won rave reviews from the Philly Inquirer.
+Other directing credits include at the University of Miami and Rowan University.

 Additionally, Michael was a founding member of the New York based multimedia performance ensemble Coyote Rep and is founder and owner of The Dialect Lab of Princeton LLC, a professional speech and dialect company.